-Curiously, a memorial in Findagrave.com states (without sources) that Polly Eblen Ballard died 3 December 1849, which is nearly a month after the date of the marriage to Rosanah Breazeale.
-It’s also curious that William does not mention his wife, who is shown on Findagrave.com to have survived him until 1856, yet there is no mention of her in subsequent estate matters in the will books.
-Needless to say, additional research is needed to get the facts straight.
+Curiously, a memorial in Findagrave.com states (without sources) that Polly Eblen Ballard died 3 December 1849, which is nearly a month after the date of his marriage to Rosanah Breazeale.
+It’s also curious that William’s will does not mention his second wife Rosannah, who is shown on Findagrave.com to have survived him until 1856, yet there is no mention of her in subsequent estate matters in the will books.
+The Findagrave.com entry for William Ballard provides a date of birth of 18 June 1781, and death in November 1852.
+Given the wealth of information on his descendants, it clear this is first-hand information from a family member.
+With the conflicting information, however, needless to say, additional research is needed to get the facts straight.

 Will of William Ballard